OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 \[lst:cal\_sciddicaT-unsafe\], lines 84-85).
 In fact, consider the source code snippet in Listing \[lst:get-set\] (checked out by Listing
 \[lst:cal\_sciddicaT-unsafe\]).
-As you can see, for each not-eliminated cell, the algorithm computes a flow, $f$ (line 5) and then subtracts it from the central cell (line 6), adding it to the corresponding neighbour (line 7), in order to accomplish mass balance.
-In both cases (flow subtraction and adding), a flavor of `calGet` function is called to read the current value of the $Q_h$ substate from the next working plane.
+As you can see, for each not-eliminated cell, the algorithm computes a flow, *f* (line 5) and then subtracts it from the central cell (line 6), adding it to the corresponding neighbour (line 7), in order to accomplish mass balance.
+In both cases (flow subtraction and adding), a flavor of `calGet` function is called to read the current value of the *Q*<sub>*h*</sub> substate from the next working plane.
 Subsequently, a flavor of the `calSet` function is used to update the previously read value.
 When a single thread is used to perform such operations, no race conditions can obviously occur.
 At the contrary, even in the case of two concurrent threads, different undesirable situations can take place, which give rise to a race condition and therefore to a wrong result.
-For instance, let’s suppose both threads read the value first, and then write their updated values; in this case, the resulting value will correspond to the one written by the thread that writes the value for last, and the contribution of the other thread will be lost.
+For instance, letâ€™s suppose both threads read the value first, and then write their updated values;
+in this case, the resulting value will correspond to the one written by the thread that writes the value for last, and the contribution of the other thread will be lost.

       // <snip>
       for (n=1; n<sciddicaT->sizeof_X; n++)